Merkel pushes euro zone for reforms after bank closure deal

 PEER PRESSURE

-European Council President Herman Van Rompuy, who chairs EU summits, has suggested a small euro zone "fiscal capacity", separate from the 28-nation EU's common budget, could subsidise interest rates on soft loans under such a programme, but Berlin remains wary of any open-ended financial transfers.
+European Council President Herman Van Rompuy, who chairs EU summits, has suggested a small euro zone "fiscal capacity", separate from the 28-nation EU's common budget, could subsidize interest rates on soft loans under such a program, but Berlin remains wary of any open-ended financial transfers.

 A senior German official said the proceeds of a planned Financial Transaction Tax which 11 like-minded EU states aim to levy might be used for this purpose.